nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Implementing Linked List/README.md

 	Single element in the list  make the list empty (head == tail == null).
 	Multiple elements in the list  remove the first element and redirect the head to point to the second element (head = head.NextNode).

+### Implement RemoveLast() Method

+Next, let's implement the method RemoveLast()  int.
+It should remove the last element from the list and move its tail to point to the element before the last.
+It is very similar to the method RemoveFirst().